ychoi04/mica-gd405/lectures/w3-type-setting.md

 vertex(190,40);
 endShape();
 ```
 The code above will draw b, c and d.
 This is great if you wanted to just draw these three letters one after the other.
 But what if we wanted to form a different letter combinations?
-Everytime you add a letter on screen, you will have to reconfigure the coordinates of every vertex and that's not very efficient.
+Every time you add a letter on screen, you will have to reconfigure the coordinates of every vertex and that's not very efficient.

 ## Draw from the origin
-First thing we can do is to remap the coordinates so every letter will be drawn from the origin like this:
+First thing we can do is to remap the coordinates so every letter will be drawn from the origin `(0, 0)` like this:
 ```js
 beginShape();
 vertex(10,10);